Do you want to build muscle, strength, or athletic performance?

 Once creatine enters the body (or is produced by the body), it first binds with a phosphate molecule to form creatine phosphate.

-ATP (adenosine triphosphate) is the body’s energy source, and when your body oxidizes macronutrients, it does so in order to create ATP.
-In addition, ATP is the energy that stimulates almost every process in the body by hydrolyzing a phosphate group.
+ATP (adenosine triphosphate) is the body’s energy source, and when your body oxidizes macronutrients, it does so to create ATP.
+Also, ATP is the energy that stimulates almost every process in the body by hydrolyzing a phosphate group.

 When a phosphate group is hydrolyzed, heat energy is given off and used to drive several processes, including muscle contraction.